 As I got back in the car, I briefly pondered just skipping Cradle Mountain and returning to Hobart for the night.
 I’m exhausted and I could probably get my AirBnB from last night back.
 Maybe that fallen tree was trying to tell me something?
 Nah, I didn’t come all the way to Tasmania to not hike Cradle Mountain.
 Let’s go.

-I motored my way up to Northern Tasmania for five hours, watching the road carefully as kangaroos hopped through the night shadows just off the sides of the road.
+I motored my way up to Northern Tasmania in five hours, watching the road carefully as kangaroos hopped through the night shadows just off the sides of the road.
 Eventually I hit Cradle Mountain and drove up, up, up.
 As I got higher, it began to snow.
 Uh-oh.

 Given the last-minute nature of this trip, I hadn’t had time to research it as heavily as I’d wanted to, but I’d been reassured on hiking forums that it wasn’t likely to snow at Cradle Mountain in September, and if it did, it was just going to be a light dusting.